This post has the following content warnings:

 She can remember that comets typically zoom very fast when they do their fly-by of the sun, and then amble lazily when they're at aphelion.
 Do the same speed calculations just work for circular orbits, or does anything break when you take away the slingshot effect?

 Somehow the shape of the circle needs to be maintained.
-A small orbit has four times the gravitational pull of one double its radius, so the satellite has to go four times as fast to avoid falling.
+A small orbit has four times the gravitational pull of one double its radius, so the satellite has to go twice as fast to avoid falling.
 Yep.
 Checks out.

 Yet when she looks at Morbledainen's dancing lights, the one with the larger orbit is actually going faster.
 Much faster.
 Therefore, it must be counteracting a stronger pull toward his finger.